 - phenylketonuria, which is a genetic disorder that causes brain damage and mental disability

-Because a partial seizure affects just one part of the brain, the symptoms vary depending on the particular event.
+Because a focal seizure affects just one part of the brain, the symptoms vary depending on the particular event.
 For instance, if the disturbance is in the part of your brain that affects vision, you may have hallucinations or see bright lights.

-Other possible symptoms of partial seizures include:
+Other possible symptoms of focal seizures include:

 - muscle contractions, followed by relaxation